Westphalia, Kansas

-Westphalia is a city in Anderson County, Kansas, United States.
+Westphalia is a city in Westphalia Township, Anderson County, Kansas, United States.
 As of the 2020 census, the population of the city was 128.

 History

 Westphalia was platted in 1880 when the railroad was extended to that point.
 It was originally built up mainly by Germans.

 The first photograph of a tornado was taken in Westphalia on April 26, 1884.

 The first post office in Westphalia was established in June 1880.